This article is written by Dr. Althea Baranda Clark.

 1. Our societal tradition can set us up to a certain standard such as attending holiday events and giving trendy gifts that can easily put people in a financial hole.
-That internal pressure to live up to such standard can make people feel miserable.
+That internal pressure to live up to such standards can make people feel miserable.

 2. This is the time when the family gathers.
 Unfortunately, to some people who do not have a good family connection or not have a family at all, this time could be a source of tremendous sadness.

 3. This time of the year is a time of reflection of the past.
-This could become a moment to reminisce an old happy memory with someone you are no longer with, either from a breakup or a death of a loved one.
+This could become a moment to reminisce an old happy memory with someone you are no longer with, either from a breakup or the death of a loved one.

 5. The tasks and demands of the family can be overwhelming that it consumes the joy out of people.